linnykoleh/Spring/Notes.md

 logging.pattern.console=%clr(%d{yyyy-MM-dd HH:mm:ss}){yellow}
 ```

-#### DataSource
+### DataSource

-- either include spring-boot-starter-jdbc or spring-boot-starter- data-jpa
+- Either include spring-boot-starter-jdbc or spring-boot-starter-data-jpa
 - JDBC driver required on classpath, datasource will be created automatically
-- Tomcat JDBC as default pool, other connection pools can be used if present - eg.HikariCP
+- Tomcat JDBC as default pool, other connection pools can be used if present - e.g. HikariCP

 ```properties
 #Connection